 From 1961 until 1989, the Berlin Wall divided the city in two: into East Berlin and West Berlin.
 There were a few border points where people could cross from the one side to the other.
 The checkpoint at Friedrichstrasse station was in the heart of Berlin.
 Here, hundreds of travellers crossed the border each day by train or city rapid railway (S-Bahn).
 And it was here, in front of the small departures hall with its high windows and flat roof, that East Germans said goodbye to their relatives from the West.
 You went into the hall in order to re-enter West Berlin.
 It was the scene of many a painful farewell.
 Often people didn’t know if they would ever see each other again and tears flowed freely.
 It truly was the Tränenpalst (Palace of Tears).

-Our exhibition “Everyday Life in Divided Germany” at this historical site shows how the division of Germany and the construction of the Berlin Wall came about.
+Our exhibition “Site of German Division” at this historical site shows how the division of Germany and the construction of the Berlin Wall came about.
 It also explains how the customs and passport checkpoint functioned at the Tränenpalast and outlines the surveillance system in place at the Friedrichstrasse border crossing.

 Tears shed in farewell, passport controls, smuggling and escape.
 In our audio guide on the permanent exhibition at the Tränenpalast contemporary witnesses and the exhibition designers team up in 17 sections to tell you all about everyday life at the former border checkpoint at Friedrichstrasse station.
-You can listen to all the individual tracks on this page – either at home or in the museum.
+You can listen to all the individual tracks here – either at home or in the museum.
 Simply use the free Wi-Fi for visitors and listen to them on your smartphone.
-If you wish, you can download individual tracks as .mp3 files onto your MP3 player.
-If you are using a PC, select individual tracks by right-clicking on “.mp3” and selecting “Save target/link as”.
-Or you can download the entire audio guide.
-All the information is available in both German and English.
-We hope you enjoy exploring our exhibition!

 Whether it’s just you or a group of people who are visiting, we offer general guided visits to the Tränenpalast.
 Each tour of the exhibition will provide plenty of opportunities to ask questions, discuss the exhibits, and make suggestions.
 Our guides can support any special interests a group may have.
 The guided visits last approximately one hour and are free of charge.